Commercial Real Estate Insights

 Commercial office spaces pose some of the largest concerns for CRE lending within the greater New York area.
 According to a recent Colliers International report, Manhattan office space availability reached 16.1% in Q1 2021, the highest percentage ever on record.
 While growing comfort with technology and a cautiously optimistic pandemic response suggest a new normal for business operations, industry experts believe that New York City can anticipate a quick pivot for commercial real estate, with increased leasing momentum across class A assets.
 While the return-to-work economy will signal confidence for future lending, it also suggests a new normal for CRE teams.
 Industry experts agree that the new hybrid work models will drive greater collaboration and solutions to meet changing customer needs.

-Ken Mitchell is a Senior Vice President and Head of Commercial Banking for Popular Bank.
+Ken Mitchell is a Popular Bank Senior Vice President and Head of Commercial Banking for New York Metro.
 As a member of the Senior Management Team, he plays an instrumental role in growing Popular Bank’s vision to meet the growing and diverse financial needs of its customers and communities.
 Mitchell oversees all Middle Market, Healthcare, and Commercial Real Estate Lending across the organization.
 He leads his team in providing strategic lending and financing solutions.